EgorTarasov/openedu/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## TODO:
+- [ ] fix payload from extension to match one in server
+- [ ] add metadata into payload such as title from a page or name of the test
+- [ ] create pipeline for processing html into questions with answers and correct answers
+- [ ] make list endpoint for all available tests and questions